rafapolo/website/README.md

 <p>Over the years, I’ve worked as an Engineer, DevOps, Tech Lead, and Educator, supporting journalists, researchers, designers, and CEOs.</p>

-<p>I collect public databases and am currently immersed inn LLMs and data visualization</p>
+<p>I collect public databases and am currently immersed in LLMs and data visualization</p>

 → See https://ミ.xyz/dataviz